yaraAlBadrsawi/YaraAlbadrsawi/README.md

 - 🌿 Coding surrounded by nature is my happy place.
 I find inspiration and focus in the great outdoors.
 - 🌊 The sea has a special place in my heart, and I often find serenity by the water.

-## Languages and Tools

-Here are some of the technologies I'm familiar with:

-- Flutter | Dart
-- Java | Kotlin
-- php | lavrael
-- Git | GitHub

 ---